 Brix at Harvest:

-Gently pressed to barrel and fermented under 70 degrees until dry.
+Gently pressed to barrel and fermented with wild yeasts under 70 degrees until dry.
 Malolactic fermentation was stopped.

 Aged 5 months in 8-10 year old French oak barrels.